CatosCrack/GoogleBudgetManager/README.md

 If the script needs to be run at the end of the day, the *+ 1* needs to be removed to ensure that the daily budget is properly calculated.

 For debugging purposes, you can remove the *'//'* before any *console.log()* calls to get more detailed information about script execution.

+# Email Error System
+The function that handles the mailing system uses an error code system.
+Here's the explanation:
+- Code 1: This means there was a fatal error in the code.
+The PPC manager of the account that caused the error will be notified.

+      if (code == 1) {
+        var subject = "Budget Script Error - " + accountName;
+        var body = "The budget management script couldn't update the campaign '" + campaignName + "' in your account '" + accountName + "'.
+Please update the budget manually.";
+        MailApp.sendEmail(email, subject, body);
+        console.log(">> Email sent.
+Code 1");
+        }

+- Code 2: This code indicates that the new required daily amount is over 3x the average daily amount.
+This average daily amount is calculated as Total Budget / 30.4 days.

+      else if (code == 2) {
+        var subject = "Budget Script Warning - " + accountName;
+        var body = "Based on your current spending, the daily budget for '" + campaignName + "' should be $" + budget + ", more than 3x your average of $" + benchmark + "/day.
+Please update manually if you want to proceed with this change.";
+        MailApp.sendEmail(email, subject, body);
+        console.log(">> Email sent.
+Code 2");
+        }

+- Code 3: This error means that the new required daily budget is 3x less than than the average amount.
+This average daily amount is calculated as Total Budget / 30.4 days.

+      else if (code == 3) {
+        var subject = "Budget Script Warning - " + accountName;
+        var body = "Based on your current spending, the daily budget for '" + campaignName + "' should be $" + budget + ", 3x lower than your average of $" + benchmark + "/day.
+Please update manually if you want to proceed with this change.";
+        MailApp.sendEmail(email, subject, body);
+        console.log(">> Email sent.
+Code 3");
+        }

+# Formatting the spreadsheet